-It’s basically any juicy fruit topped with buttery flour (and oats), and baked until golden and crispy.
+A crumble is basically any juicy fruit topped with buttery flour (and oats), and baked until golden and crispy.
 Well, I know it needs some time in the oven for the topping to crisp up.
-But other than that, you just mix the fresh fruit with sugar, vanilla extract and cinammon, cover them with the flour, butter and oats topping, and job done.
+But other than that, you just mix the fresh or canned fruit with sugar, vanilla extract, cover them with the flour, butter and oats topping, and job done.

 No complicated fillings, no cream that needs chilling beforehand, no chocolate melting, etc It is said that the dessert actually became famous in the UK during WW2, when food rationing was in place, and the dessert did not need too many expensive ingredients to make.
 Oats are optional, but I prefer them for an extra crispy crumble.